Azzukhan/water-tracker/README.md

 * The `frontend/` directory is linked to Vercel, so pushing changes there triggers a frontend rebuild/deploy.
 * The `backend/` directory is linked to Railway, so pushing changes there triggers the backend rebuild/deploy.

-**Domain Configuration:** You may use a custom domain for the frontend (e.g. `ukwatertracker.example.com` on Vercel) and possibly a subdomain for the API (e.g. `api.ukwatertracker.example.com` pointing to Railway).
+**Domain Configuration:** You may use a custom domain for the frontend (e.g. `https://uk-water-tracker.vercel.app/` on Vercel) and possibly a subdomain for the API (e.g. `uk-water-tracker-production.up.railway.app` pointing to Railway).
 If using separate domains, configure CORS in Django to allow requests from the frontend domain.

 **Deployment Pipeline:** Use production-ready settings in deployment: